joeavanzato/LogBoost/README.md

 ### Threat Intelligence Notes
 LogBoost is capable of downloading and normalizing configurable text-based threat indicator feeds to a single SQLite DB and using this DB to enrich records during processing based on the 'type' of intelligence it was ingested as.

-Over 90 opensource feeds are included by default - when the 'buildti' flag is used, the database is initialized for the first time - this is only required once.
-Subsequently, the 'updateti' flag can be used to download fresh copies of intelligence and ingest it into the existing databnase - old data is **not** deleted and IPs are treated as a unique column.
-Therefore, an IP will only exist based on the first type/url that it is ingested as.
+Over 90 open-source feeds are included by default - when the 'buildti' flag is used, the database is initialized for the first time - this is only required once.
+Subsequently, the 'updateti' flag can be used to download fresh copies of intelligence and ingest it into the existing database.
 This is not designed to be a TIP but rather a quick reference for hunting suspicious activity in logs.

+When using '-updateti', if '-includedc' is used, an additional list of DataCenter IP addresses will be added to the DB - this will consume approximately ~7 GB of disk space and add ~129 million IP addresses.
+This is typically not necessary since LogBoost also includes a list of ASN Numbers that correspond to datacenters as sourced from https://github.com/X4BNet/lists_vpn/blob/main/input/datacenter/ASN.txt which is used to determine if any particular IP address belongs to a datacenter.

-Include the 'useti' flag to actually use the database during enrichment processes - there is a minor efficiency hit but it is typically negligble - if only geolocation is required, then there is no need to use this feature.
+Include the 'useti' flag to actually use the database during enrichment processes - there is a minor efficiency hit, but it is typically negligble - if only geolocation is required, then there is no need to use this feature.

 Adding custom text-based files to the underlying database can be achieved using the -intelfile and -inteltype flags together.